dgelessus/NAGUS/docs/uru/game_server.rst

     OpenUru defines this flag as the macro ``VOICE_ENH``, but ignores it and never sets it ---
     OpenUru clients don't support Opus compression.

+    The voice data has the following format:

+    * **Ignored:** 4-byte unsigned int.
+      Set to 0 when writing and ignored when reading.
+      This is a compatibility measure for clients that assume that all encoded/compressed voice data is Speex-encoded.
+    * **Data:** Variable-length byte array
+      (the entire remaining data).
+      A single Opus packet.

 .. cpp:class:: plNetMsgVoice : public plNetMessage